 3.1 STATUS PRIOR TO COMMISIONING

-- .1 Prior to commissioning, ensure that the following is completed: - .1 Installation of all panels and completion of all wiring connections. - .2 Testing wiring for continuity from the field device to the control panel. - .3 Set up and calibration of all instruments has been completed.
+- .1 Prior to commissioning, ensure that the following is completed: - .1 Installation of all panels and completion of all wiring connections. - .2 Testing wiring for continuity from the field device to the control panel.

 3.2 PROCEDURES